History Behind the Bouquet Toss

 Photo: Blooms by the Box

-The tradition of tossing the bouquet goes back to Ancient Europe.
-During the medieval era, the wedding guests attempted to rip a part of the bride’s wedding dress or bridal flowers because it was believed to bring good luck.
-As time evolved, this chaotic practice became a more organized tradition of tossing the bridal bouquet in a group of unmarried women, and whoever catches the bouquet is believed to be the next to marry as this tradition is associated with good fortune, success, and luck in love.
+The tradition of tossing the bouquet dates back to Ancient Europe.
+During the medieval era, wedding guests would attempt to tear pieces from the bride's wedding dress or her bridal flowers, believing it would bring good luck.
+To distract the crowd and escape this chaotic practice, brides began throwing their flowers.
+Over time, this evolved into a more organized tradition where the bride tosses her bouquet to a group of unmarried women.
+The woman who catches the bouquet is believed to be the next to marry, as this tradition is associated with good fortune, success, and luck in love.

 Photo: Ball Event Center